-The Office 365 admin center makes it easy for an administrator to deploy Office Add-ins to users and groups within their organization.
+The Microsoft 365 admin center makes it easy for an administrator to deploy Office Add-ins to users and groups within their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
 You can use Centralized Deployment to deploy internal add-ins as well as add-ins provided by ISVs.

 - Centralized Deployment of new and updated add-ins to individuals, groups, or an organization.

 - Deployment to multiple client platforms, including Windows, Mac, and the web.
 For Outlook, deployment to iOS and Android is also supported.
 (However, while user installation of Excel, Outlook, Word, and PowerPoint add-ins on iPad is supported, Centralized Deployment to iPad is not supported.)

 - Deployment to English language and worldwide tenants.

 - Deployment of cloud-hosted add-ins.